HarmoWatch/ngx-redux-core/README.md

 - Module and component driven approach
 - Classes for *reducers* and *actions*
-- The reducer is connected to the payload of the action
+- The reducer is connected to the payload on an action
 - Easy refactoring by referencing *reducers* and *actions* like that:

   ```ts